 - Depressed mood and mood swings

-Other then postpartum depression, the women could also suffer from baby blues.
+Other than postpartum depression, the women could also suffer from baby blues.
 Some of the symptoms include mood swings, anxiety, extreme sadness, crying, and so on.

 Along with the symptoms of postpartum depression and baby blues, there are severe symptoms of Postpartum psychosis.
-It includes sleep disturbances, paranoia, excessive energy, and agitation, obsessive thoughts, confusion and disorientation and more.
+It includes sleep disturbances, paranoia, excessive energy, agitation, obsessive thoughts, confusion and disorientation, and more.
 These are the life-threatening symptoms that need immediate medical attention.

 What Are the Treatments For PPD?